 The first snowdrop cultivars’ opening was a little later than in 2017, but still earlier than usual.

-The Hamamelis all succumbed to a combination of poor weather and probably fungal infections through the year.
+The Hamamelis all succumbed to a combination of poor weather and probably fungal infections throughout this last year.
 We shall miss their flowers over the winter, but don’t plan to replace them.
 They’re expensive grafted plants and take many years to begin to flower well.
 In addition both Liquidamber and Eucryphia trees succumbed, stressed by the late spring and very dry summer.

-December 22 nd was a rare wonderful sunny and warm day.
-Time for some gardening, snowdrop lifting and splitting, and even the resident beehive’s inmates took the chance to stretch their wings and legs briefly, though I only saw one that made it to the wide open flowers of G. “Mrs. Macnamara”
+December 22nd was a rare, wonderfully sunny and warm day.
+Time for some gardening, snowdrop lifting and splitting, and even the resident beehive’s inmates took the chance to stretch their wings and legs briefly, though I only saw one that made it to the wide open flowers of G. ‘Mrs. Macnamara.’

 This was the last day with any reasonable light during the month.
-Although a high pressure system developed, the forecast of many dry days were marred by very low cloud and mizzle, or even light rain – great for moving snowdrops, but rather un-wintry weather.
-A tiny scrap of blue sky at dusk on the 29th was recorded with plane flying in the yard… So mild was it that on December 31st we were able to enjoy lunch outside, with Fiona’s mother at The Plwmp Tart cafe after a trip out and walk along the wonderful beach at Penbryn.
+Although a high pressure system developed, the many dry days were marred by very low cloud and mizzle, or even light rain – great for moving snowdrops, but rather un-wintry weather.
+A tiny scrap of blue sky at dusk on the 29th was recorded with plane flying in the yard… So mild was it, that on December 31st we were able to enjoy lunch outside, with Fiona’s mother at The Plwmp Tart cafe after a trip out, and walk along the wonderful beach at Penbryn.

-PV light levels were typically low, at 31.8 KWH, though not as bad as the dreadful December of 2015.What’s more the annual PV total of 3473 KWH was the best ever recorded after the 8.5 years the system has been operating for – courtesy of both the excellent summer months.
-For once a more or less symmetrical bell curve of output through the year, as one might expect, was achieved.
+PV inverter readings confirm just how low light levels were, at 31.8 KWH, though not as bad as the dreadful December of 2015.What’s more, the annual PV total of 3473 KWH was the best ever recorded after the 8.5 years the system has been operating for – courtesy of both the excellent summer months.
+For once, a more or less symmetrical bell curve of output through the year, as one might expect, was achieved.
 Again, an interesting contrast with the very “dry” year of 2016, when the figure was just 3299 KWH.

 All this mild weather saw 51 different forms of snowdrops in bloom by New Year’s Eve, a record number, and one which ensures I get out into the albeit poor light on a regular basis to monitor and record them.
 This, I’m sure, helps dispel the SAD like tendencies which otherwise would hit me hard at the turn of the year.
-First Crocus flowers, and at last massed Cyclamen coum and Daphne bholua scents were the other highlights, post Christmas, along with some aberrant, still flowering plants…
+The first Crocus flowers, and at last massed Cyclamen coum and Daphne bholua scents were the other highlights, post Christmas, along with some aberrant, still flowering, plants.

 In a year of extremes, and violent oscillations both here and abroad, politically and climatically, what delights await our world in 2019?